Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-lists.md

     ```

 1. In the previous version, we were incrementing a variable `wrong_guesses` each time the user guessed a letter that was not in the word, and then using that variable in the test for our while loop.
 We can continue to use this variable, but we can use our list instead and simplify our code.
 The number of elements in `wrong_guesses_list` is the number of incorrect guesses, so we can use the length of the list instead of the counter variable.
 We get the length of the list by using the len() function.
-We can also use the length of the list when we call the print_snowman_graphic function.
+We can also use the length of the list when we call the print_snowman function.
 Here's the updated version of the function:

     ```python